05 February - 10 March 2020

 The minimum amount you may apply for is 400 000 SEK per year, including indirect costs.
 The maximum amount you may apply for is 2 500 000 SEK per year.

-You may apply for a grant to cover a minimum of 1 and a maximum of 5 years, starting from January 2020.
-The first payment will be made in January 2020 at the earliest.
+You may apply for a grant for a minimum of 1 year and a maximum of 5 years, starting in January 2021.
+The first payment will be made during January 2021 at the earliest.

 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific content of the application.
 More information on what to do in practical terms is available in our Guide for applicants Opens in new window..